cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Clinic_Syllabus_Spring_2020.md

 **Monday 1/27:**

-Ethics and “Rules of the Road” - Steve
+Ethics and “Rules of the Road”

 * Citizen Clinic Code of Conduct.